graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 With the proposed feature I aim to:
-  - provide tools for subgraph developers to define composite search indexes that search across multiple fields in an entity, and
+  - provide tools for subgraph developers to define composite search indexes that can search across multiple fields and entities, and
   - integrate powerful, user friendly text search that is flexible and can be easily defined by a subgraph developer ultimately providing the tools necesssary for front end developers to create effective